WyattLong/WyattLong/README.md

 **`Transforming Creative Ideas into Digital Realities`**

 I am a Developer with a Bachelor's Degree in Computer Science from [_Oklahoma City University_](https://www.okcu.edu/).
 Welcome to my Github!
-You can also follow my coding journey on my Youtube Channel "[long.w](https://www.youtube.com/@long.w)" or see what I am up to by following my Instagram "[_.wlong](https://www.instagram.com/_.wlong)".

 <p align="left">
     <a href="https://github.com/WyattLong?tab=followers">